isaacnmm/pestpolicy-hugo2XX/content/posts/southern-lawn-cares/index.md

 layout: post
 ---

-The [Southern](https://pestpolicy.com/southern-lawn-care/) United States, characterized by its long, hot summers and mild winters, is home to distinct types of grasses known as "warm season grasses. " Unlike their cool-season counterparts found further North, these grasses thrive in temperatures between 80F and 95F, and go dormant, turning brown, when temperatures consistently fall below 50-55F.
+The [Southern](https://pestpolicy.com/southern-lawn-care/)United States, characterized by its long, hot summers and mild winters, is home to distinct types of grasses known as "warm season grasses. " Unlike their cool-season counterparts found further North, these grasses thrive in temperatures between 80F and 95F, and go dormant, turning brown, when temperatures consistently fall below 50-55F.

-Understanding the unique needs of these turf varieties is crucial for cultivating a lush, resilient [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) year-round.
+Understanding the unique needs of these turf varieties is crucial for cultivating a lush, resilient [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)year-round.

 This guide will walk you through the essential care practices for Southern lawns, focusing on the specific needs of warm-season grasses across each season.
 We'll cover everything from proper watering and fertilization to weed and pest control, ensuring your lawn remains a vibrant green backdrop for your home.